 So now that you have the database ready, and all the records are stored in the names_table, you’ll need to install MySQLdb to be used in Python.

 If you’re using Windows, you can download and install MySQL for Python.
 Make sure that the version you download match with the Python version.
 In our example, the Python version is 2.7:

 Next, obtain your host name, user and password.

-In most cases, your host name would be ‘localhost‘ for local instances.
+In some cases, your host name would be ‘localhost‘ for local instances.

 You can see the user name in MySQL Workbench, by going to the Database tab, and then selecting Manage Connections…

 Then, look for the Username for you instance.
 In my case, the Username is root, while my password is 1q2w3e4r

 Can you now connect Python to MySQL?

 Absolutely!
 You should have all the information needed to establish this connection.

 For our example, the following information can be entered in Python 2.7 (you’ll need to modify the code below to reflect your connection information):